To Explain or Not to Explain: A Study on the Necessity of Explanations for Autonomous Vehicles: User Study

 \subsubsection{General Statistics}

 From our post-study questions, we learned some general views from our participants on autonomous vehicles.
-Even though 84.1 \% of people are personally excited about autonomous vehicles by giving the rating higher than five from a 1 to 10 Likert scale, participants expressed general doubts on the feasibility of autonomous vehicles, where 77.8 \% of participants expressed a low level of trust in autonomous vehicles.
-Among our participants, only 10.6 \% of people believe the self-driving techniques will be readily available to the public in the next two years.
-On the other hand, participants expressed overall trust in the reliability of explanations from autonomous vehicles - 72.2\% of the participants rated scores higher than five from a 1 to 10 Likert scale.
-This finding slightly suggests introducing the right explanation contents has the potential to influence people's trust in autonomous vehicles.
+Our participants expressed general doubts on the feasibility of autonomous vehicles, where 77.8\% of participants expressed a low level of trust in autonomous vehicles.
+Among our participants, only 10.6\% of people believe the self-driving techniques will be readily available to the public in the next two years.
+Despite the distrust on the technology, participants expressed overall trust in the reliability of explanations from autonomous vehicles - 72.2\% of the participants rated scores higher than five from a 1 to 10 Likert scale.
+This finding suggests introducing the right explanation contents has the potential to influence people's trust in autonomous vehicles.

 From the driving clip questions, we learned that the average of explanation necessity level for each of the 38 driving scenarios ranges from 2.27 to 8.22, in a 1 to 10 Likert scale.
 We observed that people generally disagree on how necessary an explanation is needed for the same scenario, with an average standard deviation at 2.97 across 38 driving scenarios.
 Furthermore, we observed that the average explanation necessity score given by aggressive drivers is 18\% lower than the cautious driver.